kibria-khandaker/warehouse-management-client/README.md

 <br /><br />

-You can try With the Email for testing:

-User email: kibriakhandaker66@gmail.com
-Pass: 123456

-<br /><br />
-<br /><br />

 Hello,
 I am Kibria,
 <br />
-I have read your description and you are looking for a front-end web developer for your company, your company focuses on warehouse management (inventory management) website . here is an example of a warehouse-type website. you can check from the point of list
+I have read your description and you are looking for a front-end web developer for your company, your company focuses on warehouse management (inventory management) website . here is an example of a warehouse-type website. you can check from the point of list.
+And If you want to test the Site and the dashboard You can Sign up as user Or You can use the Dummy user/pass  (You can try With the Email for testing: {{ User email: kibriakhandaker66@gmail.com  -- Pass: 123456 }} )

 #### Here is my Details about my Project